JiaweiChenKodomo/Multi-Cam-python/readme.md

  5.Build
    make

-## Trouble shooting
+## Trouble shooting tips
  1. If the camera can't be found, it is likely because Nautilus is holding the USB device.
 Disable Nautilus automount.
  `gsettings set org.gnome.desktop.media-handling automount false` To enable it again use the following:
  `gsettings set org.gnome.desktop.media-handling automount true` This works for Jetson Nano.

-The bottom issue is likely `gvfs-gphoto2-volume-monitor` holding up the camera storage.
+The real issue is likely `gvfs-gphoto2-volume-monitor` holding up the camera storage.
 On Raspbian OS, one would need to kill `gvfs-gphoto2-volume-monitor` before connecting to the camera.
 This is done automatically in the `server3.py` code.

 ## Automatically start the server on start up.
 1. On the Raspberry Pi (etc.) controling the camera (i.e., the server), run the startup script by adding the following line to `/etc/rc.local`: